lefttime/GPGPUSample/README.md

 # GPGPUSample
+For GPGPU test, wrote down the sample code to run convolution algorithm.
-Sample code for GPGPU, the application was build through Qt Framework.
+The program was build through Qt Framework.